uwcsc/Unix-101/README.md

  - `history`
  - Further learning! `head`, `tail`, `ssh`, `git`, `tmux`, `scp`, `vim`, `.bash_aliases`, `grep`, hidden files.

-## To log into the lab machines:
-user: csc03
-pass: Nux30817

 ## Why people use the shell :woman_shrugging:
 The **shell** (also called **terminal**, or **command line**, I'll be using these interchangeably) is really powerful, a lot more powerful than programs with GUI's (Graphical User Interfaces).